Shine For Yourself & Reveal Opportunities For Others

-Shine your talents so other people can see how you could create shine for them.
+Shine for yourself so other people can see how you could create shine for them.

 Shine comes from using your talents.
 People who see opportunity for themselves in your talents will spark new opportunities that increase your success.